Dirty Pixels: Towards End-to-End Image Processing and Perception: Discussion

-As discussed in Sec.~\ref{sec:calibration}, our image formation model is an accurate representation of real world cameras.
-The only major simplification in our model is that we do not handle demosaicking.
-We intend to add demosaicking to our low-level image processing unit in future work.
-Another obstacle to real world deployment of the proposed architecture is that the noise level and PSF must be known at runtime, both because they are hard-coded into the low-level image processing unit and also because the architecture is trained on a specific noise level and PSF.

-A simple solution to the dependence on the noise level and PSF is to train an ensemble of models for different noise levels and PSFs, run them all when classifying an image, and assign the label given the highest confidence.
-Another possible approach that we will explore in future work is to parameterize the model with the noise level so that retraining for different noise levels is not required.

-\paragraph{Future Work} In the future, we will apply the principles outlined in this paper for designing joint architectures that combine low-level and high-level image processing to many other problems in computational photography and computational imaging.
-We believe unrolled optimization algorithms with CNN proximal operators (or gradients) can achieve state-of-the-art results for many generative and discriminative tasks.
+While our proposed end-to-end model handles all the processing and image analysis after a RAW measurement has been acquired, a limitation of the method is that it does not address the dynamic control aspect of the capturing process, which is handled by the remaining trunk of the traditional ISP.
+Our proposed model then does not perform camera-control tasks, such as white-balance or auto-exposure.
+In the future, we plan to include auto-exposure and white-balance control in the proposed end-to-end model.
+These control tasks are particularly suited to include as image analysis feedback could severely affect the performance of these highly ill-posed problems.

-We will also expand the proposed architecture to model the camera lens and sensors.
-Just as we optimized the denoiser and deblurrer for classification, we aim to optimize the lens, color subsampling pattern, and other elements of the imaging system for the given high-level vision task.
-We plan on investigating a similar approach to optimizing the optical system for other imaging modalities as well.
+In the future, we will also expand the proposed architecture to model the camera optics and sensors as unknowns.
+Just as we optimized the full perception and imaging stack, we aim to optimize the optics, CFA pattern, and other elements of the imaging system for the given high-level vision task, effectively learning not only the processing but also the camera architecture itself.